About ISE'25

 - Results, challenges, lessons learned from industrial applications of "Intelligent Software Engineering" and "Intelligent Sensing Platforms".

-- New and inspiring ideas, as well as on ongoing research with preliminary and interesting results on applications of "Intelligent Software Engineering" and "Intelligent Sensing Platforms".
+- New and inspiring ideas, as well as ongoing research with preliminary and interesting results on applications of "Intelligent Software Engineering" and "Intelligent Sensing Platforms".

 Instruction for Authors